 The Sierra heavy-duty trucks are visually distinct from their Chevy cousins and Sierra 1500 models.
 The grille opening is more pronounced, and the headlamps and hood are different.
 Even the dually has integrated, hydroformed steel fenders.
 Fog lamps on the SLT models are set into the bumper for an upscale appearance.

 - Available moonroof on extended and crew cabs

 The GMC interior themes found on the Sierra 1500 carry over to the heavy-duty models.
 The Work Truck and SLE trims feature more work details, while the SLT is more luxurious.
 The most obvious difference is the dash design.
 The Work Truck has a double glove box and the SLT has a single glove box.
 The Work Truck has armrest storage built into the 40/20/40-split bench seat, and there's also a lockable storage bin large enough for a laptop under the center-seat section.
 GMC offers a wide range of audio options with a Bose sound system available in premium models.

 - Available rear-seat DVD player

 - Available power rear window on extended and crew cabs

 - 360-horsepower, 6.0-liter V-8, with iron block and aluminum cylinder head, cam-in-block, two valves per cylinder, making 380 pounds-feet of peak torque mated to a six-speed Hydra-Matic automatic transmission

 - 365-hp, 6.6-liter V-8 diesel, with iron block and aluminum cylinder head, cam-in-block, four valves per cylinder, making 660 pounds-feet of peak torque mated to a six-speed Allison automatic transmission

-The story here is what's missing, not what's available.
-GM's electronic stability control system, StabiliTrak, is available only on select 2500HD models.
-Also, side-impact and side curtain airbags are not available.
+GM's electronic stability control system, StabiliTrak, is available on select 2500HD models.
+Side-impact and side curtain airbags are not available.
 Other safety features include:

 - Dual front airbags standard